Hundreds evacuate homes as rivers flood in Nevada, California

 RENO — Hundreds fled homes as a massive winter storm packing heavy rain, damaging winds and lightning caused mudslides and widespread flooding in Northern California and Nevada.

-The Russian River in California’s Sonoma County and the Truckee River near Reno, Nevada, overflowed their banks late Sunday and officials said both waterways could stay at the flood stage for days.
-Forecasters warned a second storm is expected to hit the already drenched area Monday night.
+The Russian River in California’s Sonoma County and the Truckee River near Reno overflowed late Sunday and officials said both waterways could stay at the flood stage for days.
+Forecasters warned a second storm is expected to hit the area Monday night.

 Fears of avalanches were growing in the northern Sierra Nevada as rain soaked the snowpack.